Side Effects of Radiation Therapy

 Breast and skin changes

-Over time, your breast may become firmer or smaller.
+Over time, your breast may feel firmer or it may become smaller or larger.

-You may also have mild tanning of the skin where the breast was treated or red discoloration, especially around the surgical scar(s).
+You may also have mild tanning of the skin where the breast was treated, or red discoloration, especially around the surgical scar(s).
 These changes may be permanent.
-Ask your provider what products might help reduce discoloration.

-Lymphedema is a condition in which fluid collects in the arm, causing it to swell.
+Lymphedema is a condition in which fluid collects in the arm or hand, causing it to swell.
 Swelling may also occur in the breast, chest or back.

 Learn more about lymphedema.